-DATE: October 17, 2018

-TO: Windham Planning Board

-FROM: Amanda Lessard, Planner Addresser Cc: Long Range Planning Committee

-RE: Ordinance Amendment: Sections 300 Definitions, 400 Zoning Districts, and 900

-Subdivision Review, related to Cluster Subdivisions
+DATE: December 6, 2018 Windham Town Council Don Gerrish, Interim Town Manager FROM: Cc: Amanda Lessard, Planner Ben Smith, AICP, Community Planner, North Star Planning Long Range Planning Committee RE: Planning Board Recommendation - Ordinance Amendment - Chapter 140 Land Use Sections 400, 500 & 900, related to Cluster Subdivisions

-Planning Board Meeting & Public Hearing - October 22, 2018

-The attached proposed ordinance amendments were developed by the Long Range Planning Committee to advance the Big Idea in the 2017 Comprehensive Plan to Keep Rural Windham Rural by requiring all subdivisions in the Farm and Farm Residential Zones to be designed as a cluster, allowing the open space to be retained by the subdivider for agricultural or forestry use, and establishing factors for the Planning Board to review the arrangements of lots on the land to achieve the best possible relationship between the proposed development and the land.
-The proposal also includes removing density bonuses for allowing public use of the open space within a subdivision in the Farm and Farm Residential Zoning Districts.
-The Board discussed the proposed amendments at their meeting on October 11, 2018.
+At the Planning Board's meeting on October 11, October 22, and November 14, 2018, the Board discussed the proposed ordinance changes that were developed by the Long Range Planning Committee to advance the Big Idea in the 2017 Comprehensive Plan to Keep Rural Windham Rural by requiring all subdivisions in the Farm and Farm Residential Zones be designed as a cluster, allowing the open space to be retained by the subdivider for agricultural or forestry use, and establishing factors for the Planning Board to review the arrangements of lots on the land to achieve the best possible relationship between the proposed development and the land.
+The proposal also includes removing density bonuses for allowing public use of the open space within a subdivision in the Farm Residential Zoning Districts.